 Compare these two sentences:

-1. Every time I see my teacher, I greet them.
+“Every time I see my teacher, I greet them.” -

-The second sentence is based on frequency.
+The second sentence simply describes frequency.

-That is the core difference.
+This is the major difference.

 「たびに」 connects two events